irfansharif/irfansharif.github.io/content/posts/living-without-atomic-clocks.md

 though perhaps [recent research](https://www.usenix.org/system/files/conference/nsdi18/nsdi18-geng.pdf) in this area may help bring that down to under a millisecond.

-Fun fact: early CRDB had a hidden `--linearizable` switch that would do essentially the above, so theoretically, if you _did_ have atomic clocks lying around (or generally an acceptable maximum clock offset), you'd get Spanner-like behavior out of the box.
+Fun fact: early CRDB had a hidden '--linearizable' switch that would do essentially the above, so theoretically, if you _did_ have atomic clocks lying around (or generally an acceptable maximum clock offset), you'd get Spanner-like behavior out of the box.
 We've since removed it given how